-SF school board votes to admonish Hsu over derogatory comments about black, brown students
+SF school board votes to admonish Hsu over derogatory comments about Black, brown students

-SAN FRANCISCO (KPIX) -- Chaos erupted at the San Francisco School Board meeting Tuesday, over board member Ann Hsu's comments about black and brown students and their families.
+SAN FRANCISCO -- Chaos erupted at the San Francisco school board meeting Tuesday, over board member Ann Hsu's comments about Black and brown students and their families.

 Hsu has rejected calls from the NAACP and other members of the community who say she should resign for saying, "A lack of family support is one of the biggest challenges in educating black and brown students."